aaronkaplan/yellowsub/README.md

       3. It MUST be explainable to a newcomer but average python coder in 15 mins. max.
       4. As a test, this newcomer python coder should be able to adapt something in the code in half a day.

-  * Remember: re-using existing systems and simply interfacing them wins.a
+  * Remember: re-using existing systems and simply interfacing them wins.

   Code tends to become too complex over time.
 Then it's time to re-factor and simplify.
-Don't shy away from not implementing things which no-one needs anyway.
-Observe carefully which functions are actually used in a system.a
+Don't shy away from *not* implementing things which no-one needs anyway.
+Observe carefully which functions are actually used in a system.

-### The Message Queue
+### The Message Queue code

 The MQ is a [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) system.
 Our code (see [mq.py](lib/mq.py)) uses [RabbitMQ](https://en.wikipedia.org/wiki/RabbitMQ) internally, but abstracts it away.
 We can easily replace it by ActiveMQ, Kafka, Redis, etc... basically any MQ.a

 How to use the MQ interface?
+It resides in [lib/mq.py](lib/mq.py).

 First instantiate the Producer class:
 ```python